Santana World

 Santana World (stylized as #SantanaWorld) is the second and final mixtape by American rapper Tay-K. It was released after his arrest on July 29, 2017, through 88 Classic and RCA Records.
-It contains all 3 songs that were included on his previously released Extended Play, #LivingLikeLarry, which surfaced before his arrest, as well as 5 additional tracks.
-The mixtape consists of 8 tracks and features guest appearances from Diego Money and Bandman Fari, and serves as a follow-up to his debut mixtape #3Tay-K47 (2017).
+It contains all three songs that were included on his previously released extended play, #LivingLikeLarry, which surfaced before his arrest, as well as five additional tracks.
+The mixtape consists of eight tracks and features guest appearances from Diego Money and BandManFari, and serves as a follow-up to his debut mixtape #3Tay-K47 (2017).

 A deluxe edition of the mixtape, titled Santana World (+), was released on December 14, 2017, featuring two additional tracks, "The Race (Remix)" and "I <3 My Choppa (Remix)", with the former being released as a single.
 The deluxe edition features guest appearances from 21 Savage, Young Nudy and Maxo Kream.
 The album peaked at 128 on the US Billboard 200.
 The track "The Race" became a fan favorite and one of Tay-K's most popular songs, peaking at number 44 on the US Billboard Hot 100, and was certified Platinum by the Recording Industry Association of America (RIAA) in January 2018.